castillo-io/angular-css/README.md

 ### Examples

-This module can be used by adding a css property in your routes values, directives or by calling the $css service methods from controllers and services.
+This module can be used by adding a css property in your routes values, directives or by calling the `$css` service methods from controllers and services.

-The css propery supports a string, an array of strings, object notation or an array of objects.
+The css property supports a string, an array of strings, object notation or an array of objects.

 See examples below for more informaton.